wein.plus

 Sonnenberg

-Along with Altenberg, Herrenberg, Kapellenberg, Kirchberg, Klosterberg and Rosenberg, the designation is one of the most common single-vineyard designations in Germany.
-A Sonnenberg occurs a total of 80 times in almost all growing regions, making it by far the most common name.
+Alongside Altenberg, Herrenberg, Kapellenberg, Kirchberg, Klosterberg and Rosenberg, the name is one of the most common single-vineyard designations in Germany.
+Sonnenberg occurs a total of 80 times in almost all growing regions, making it by far the most common name.
 Many other vineyard names contain "sun" as a component.
-The best possible exposure (sunlight) plays an important role during the vegetation cycle.
+Optimum exposure (sunlight) plays an important role during the vegetation cycle.

 Bad Sulza - Saale-Unstrut

-The south to south-east facing vineyards with a slope of 20 to 30% cover 24 hectares of vineyards.
-The soils, which are rich in skeletons in places, consist of loamy sand to clayey loam.
-Here, mainly the varieties Riesling, Traminer, Muskateller, Müller-Thurgau, Cabernet Dorsa, Pinotin and Frühburgunder are cultivated.
-The Thüringer Weingut Bad Sulza w inery, for example, has a share in the site.
+The south to south-east facing vineyards with slopes of 20 to 30% cover 24 hectares of vines.
+The soils, which are skeleton-rich in places, consist of loamy sand to clayey loam.
+The main varieties cultivated here are Riesling, Traminer, Muscat, Müller-Thurgau, Cabernet Dorsa, Pinotin and Frühburgunder.
+The Thüringer Weingut Bad Sulza winery, for example, has a share in the site.

 Voices of our members